 Set up your binder so you can easily find what you are looking for.
 I recommend using dividers and labeling the tabs.
 Also, use pockets to hold samples and swatches and page protectors for photographs.

-Free Interior Design Printables and Forms For Subscribers
+Free Interior Design Printables and Forms

 I use forms for everything.
 They keep you organized and from doing the same work twice.
 I hope you find them helpful.